cilium/cilium.io/src/posts/2019-06-24-bpf-copyright/index.md

 tags:
   - eBPF
   - copyright
-ogSummary: "As with everything we do, we are fully transparent.
-As it becomes obvious that a simple resolution in this matter is not possible, we follow open source best practices and choose a public forum for the sake of transparency.
-It was brought to our attention that some of the new eBPF code committed to the Calico repository is violating the license of source code in the Cilium repository."
+ogSummary: "It was brought to our attention that some of the new eBPF code committed to the Calico repository is violating the license of source code in the Cilium repository.
+We follow open source best practices and choose a public forum for the sake of transparency."
 ---

 # TL;DR